rr-wfm/single-spa-aurelia-framework/README.md

     // ... your Aurelia configuration
     /*
      * Make sure to not call `aurelia.start()` and `aurelia.setRoot()` on the aurelia instance
-     * in the configure method.
+     * in this configure method.
 This will be handled when the single-spa mount
      * lifecycle method is called.
      */
 }